 3. Tanjong Beach, Sentosa

-Another contender for the best beach in Singapore is Tanjong Beach which has something for everyone depending on the time you visit.
+Some say Tanjong Beach is the best beach in Singapore as it has something for everyone depending on the time you visit.
 First thing in the morning this pretty stretch of sand attracts dog walkers (the beach is heaving with doggies playing on the beach) and volleyball players.
 Then families with young kids descend and come lunch and early afternoon the party peeps and sun-seekers move in, taking over Tanjong Beach Club’s pool and sun loungers for cocktail time.
 Unlike at Palawan Beach, there are safety Beach patrollers only on weekends and public holidays.

 Nearby Dining: Tanjong Beach Club

 Tanjong Beach, 120 Tanjong Beach Walk, Singapore 098942